CompIsle/Morgan-Unit-13/Userfeedback.md

 <br>

 - Response -  The "Confirm Password" section has now been added to the website, thank you for the valued feedback.
-The "About Us" Page is currently under construction and will be fully different to the Homepage of the site, with a  different description however we shall take that idea into consideration & the Navbar spacing issue has now been resolved.
+The "About Us" page is currently under construction and will be fully different to the homepage of the site, with a  different description however we shall take that idea into consideration & the navbar spacing issue has now been resolved.